AdobeDocs/commerce-pwa-studio/src/pages/metapackages/venia-sample-data/index.md

 This metapackage contains Venia Sample Data modules you can install to help you develop your projects locally using sample data.

-## Prerequisites

-You must install the Open Source metapackage before installing this sample data metapackage.

 ## Installation as a git-based composer package

 1. Clone the magento2 git repository and check out the latest develop branch, such as 2.4-develop.
 You may also check out and use any 2.4 release tags.